Millwork: Historical context

 Woodworking skills originally formed around wood carving, carpentry, parquetry, and cabinet making in ancient China.
 Historically, the term millwork applied to building elements made specifically from wood.
 During the "Golden Age" of mill working (1880–1910), virtually everything in the house was made from wood.
 During this time, the millwork produced in the United States became standardized nationwide.

 Today, the increase in the use of synthetic materials has led many professionals to consider any item that is composed of a combination of wood and synthetic elements to also be properly defined as millwork.
 This includes products that make use of pressed-wood chips in the design, such as melamine coated shelving.

 Specifics

 Millwork building materials include the ready-made carpentry elements usually installed in any building.
 Many of the specific features in a space are created using different types of architectural millwork: doors, windows, transoms, sidelights, molding, trim, stair parts, and cabinetry to name just a few.
-The primary material used in millwork items today are most often produced from soft or hardwood lumber.
+The primary materials used in millwork items today are most often produced from soft or hardwood lumber.
 Other materials used in millwork products include MDF (medium density fiberboard), finger-jointed wood, composite materials, particle board and fiberglass.
 Some millwork products like doors, windows and stair parts now incorporate the use of steel, stainless steel, aluminum, and glass components.